TheSkynet1337/NihongoGuide/README.md

 If you care about having a good accent later on this is the time when you should make yourself aware of pitch accent.
 [Dogen's videos](https://www.youtube.com/watch?v=O6AoilGEers&list=PLxMXdmBM9wPvsySiMoBzgh8d68xqKz1YP) are a classic suggestion here.
 Anything beyond the free videos on YouTube is most likely unnecessary.
-Don't memorize the rules beyond the most basic ones.
+Awareness is really all we are going for here so don't memorize the rules beyond the most basic ones.
 Once you are aware what pitch is do [Kotu.io's Minimal Pairs Test](https://kotu.io/tests/pitchAccent/perception/minimalPairs) after you finish your SRS reviews.
 Just a couple minutes each day.
 Eventually you will start noticing the pitch accent of words in your immersion.